Casi Davis Flaunts Pert Derriere By Squatting While Wearing Cheeky White Underwear In Instagram Update

 On Wednesday, October 21, American model Casi Davis made the workweek a little more exciting by uploading a tantalizing Instagram post for her 1.3 million followers to enjoy.

 The first slide was a collage consisting of the following four images.
-The second showed Casi squatting with her legs spread on black asphalt in front of a fence.
+The second image showed Casi squatting on black asphalt in front of a fence with her legs spread.
 She faced away from the photographer and placed one of her hands on her knee, as she held onto a tennis racket.

 In the next photo, Casi stood with her shoulders back and continued to grasp the tennis racket’s handle.
-She bent one of her knees and turned her neck, as she closed her eyes.
+She bent one of her knees and turned her head, as she closed her eyes.

 She altered her position for the following snap by turning to the side.
 She interlocked her hands and raised her arms.
 The final shot showed her facing forward and jutting out her hips.